-The result of the combined fit is $M_A=1.16\pm0.12$ GeV.
-The chisquare value for this fit is 260 for 231 degrees of freedom.
-The $Q^2$ distributions for the data and the MC simulation with the best fit $M_A$ are shown in Fig. 8, with all five energy regions combined.
-The K2K-I and K2K-IIa samples are also fit separately.
-We obtain the values $1.12\pm0.12$ and $1.25\pm0.18$ respectively.

-For the combined fit results, the best fit values for the free parameters in the fit are summarized in Tab.
+The result of the combined fit is $M_A=1.20\pm0.12$ GeV.
+The chisquare value for this fit is 261 for 235 degrees of freedom.
+The Q^2 distributions for the data and the MC simulation with the best fit M_A are shown in Fig. 8, with all five energy regions combined. (χ^2 109/101 dof) respectively.
+The best fit values for the free parameters in the fit are summarized in Tab.
 III.

-In the fit, there is a strong correlation between the normalization, nonQE/QE, and the two-track to one-track migration; this particular combination provides the best chisquare, but does not affect the fit value of $M_A$ very much.
-The migration is expressed such that 0.90 means 10% of the two-track events in each $E{rec}$ and $Q{rec}^2$ bin should be moved to the corresponding one-track bin.
-For
+In the fit, there is a strong correlation between the nor-

+malization, nonQE/QE, and the two-track to one-track migration; this particular combination provides the best chisquare, but does not affect the fit value of M_A very much.
+The migration is expressed such that 0.90 means 10% of the two-track events in each E{rec} and Q{rec}^2 bin should be moved to the corresponding one-track bin; this parameter is being pulled beyond its 5% gaussian constraint for both samples.
+Fixing the 2-track to 1-track migration to its nominal value yields normalization = 1.03, nonQE/QE = 1.13, and proton rescattering 1.43.
+However, M_A is unchanged while the chisquare rises to 269 for 234 degrees of freedom.